alihon20807-debug/hackathon-farmer-web3/README.md

 PRIVATE_KEY=

-also change the Crypto wallet keeys and all in every code if necessary
+also change the Crypto wallet keeys and all in every code if necessary.

+Run the .sol files in Remix and then accordingly change the address and ABI.